chanzuckerberg/cellxgene/experiments/heroku/README.md

   - The amount of memory needed for the dyno is roughly the same size as the h5ad file
   - This can get _very_ expensive for larger datasets
 - Inorder for the dataset to be downloaded during app setup, your dataset must be hosted on a publicly accessable url
+- For the dataset to be downloaded during app setup, your dataset must be hosted on a publicly accessible URL
 - The server is still easily overwhelmed by many concurrent users
   - This can be combatted by paying for a higher tiered dyno